NVIDIA-RTX/NRD/README.md

 ## INTERACTION WITH FRAME GENERATION

-Frame generation (FG) techniques boost FPS by interpolating between 2 last available frames. *NRD* works better when frame rate increases, because it gets more data per second.
-It's not the case for FG, because all rendering pipeline underlying passes (like, denoising) continue to work on the original non-boosted framerate. `GetMaxAccumulatedFrameNum` helper should get a real FPS, not a fake one.
+Frame generation (*FG*) techniques boost perceived *FPS* by generating intermediate frames.
+While *NRD* performs better at higher frame rates because it receives more data per second, this benefit does not apply to FG.
+This is because all underlying rendering pipeline passes (such as denoising) continue to operate at the original, unboosted frame rate.
+Consequently, the `GetMaxAccumulatedFrameNum` helper must receive the *FPS*, not the generated one.
+Failing to do so results in an $X$ increase in temporal lag, where $X$ is the frame rate scaling factor.

 ## HISTORY CONFIDENCE